Smartlux/py232key/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0 (GPLv3).
-This license allows commercial use but requires that any modifications to the code must be made available under the same open-source terms.
-For more details, see the [LICENSE](LICENSE) file or visit [https://www.gnu.org/licenses/gpl-3.0.en.html](https://www.gnu.org/licenses/gpl-3.0.en.html).
+This project is licensed under the GNU Lesser General Public License v3.0 (LGPLv3).
+This license allows commercial use and linking to proprietary software, but requires that any modifications to the original code must be made available under the same open-source terms when distributed.
+For more details, see the [LICENSE](LICENSE) file or visit [https://www.gnu.org/licenses/lgpl-3.0.html](https://www.gnu.org/licenses/lgpl-3.0.html).

 ## Asking for help